bhargavvarmasagi/GDP-Team04/README.md

 Analysis on Functional Requirements List (Iteration 2): (09/23/2024) Refined the functional requirements list based on client feedback.
 Updated system specifications using RFC 2119-compliant language.
 Organized requirements into mandatory (SHALL), recommended (SHOULD), and optional (MAY) categories.
 Added new requirements for system behavior and constraints.

+Looked into some of the requirements and modified in the Iteration 1 document: (09/23/2024) Improvements in some of the requirements in the functional requirements Iteration 1 document is done for location based support, Messages to the delivery staff, various delivery choices, product and store suggestions, saved payment options and notifications for store supplies.